1. The Permit holder shall, at all times, remain an accredited or

 Maximum size of any Planting Area Duration

-23. Plant Material shall not be used, sold or otherwise disposed of
+3. Plant Material shall not be used, sold/Commercialized or

-25. If experimentation or analysis with the GMOs is not conducted
+4. If experimentation or analysis with the GMOs is not conducted in

-in accordance with requirements, experimentation or analysis with
+accordance with requirements, experimentation or analysis with the

 (a) a Planting Area prior to post-harvest Cleaning; or